prathameshh27/StoreMonitoring/README.md

 max(IPs1, OHs) = OHs
 min(IPe1, OHe) = IPe1

-Hence the valid interval to check the uptime / downtime would be (OHs, IPe1) You will see the below line on the console if a valid frame is found:
+Hence the valid interval to check the uptime/downtime would be (OHs, IPe1) You will see the below line on the console if a valid frame is found:
 `Valid/applicable Interval:      2023-01-25 17:13:22.479220+00:00      2023-01-25 18:13:22.479220+00:00`